Personal Training

 Personal Trainers

-Noor Butt
+Personal Trainer Noor Butt

-Noor Butt
+Noor Butt (she/her)

 Bio: Throughout Middle and High school, I was the least athletic in all my friend groups.
 I tried playing soccer and basketball in order to feel connected to my peers and quickly figured out that I was absolutely terrible at sports.
 Not being active and not playing sports made me feel lesser than the people who did.
 I also felt like because of not being sporty, that was the reason I looked the way I did.
 I struggled with body dysmorphia for most of my teen life and with society's changing views of the "ideal" body type, I thought that the way I looked was wrong.
-Junior year of High school during the peak of covid I started weightlifting with my sister and fell in love.
+Junior year of High school during the peak of Covid I started weightlifting with my sister and fell in love.
 Slowly but surely, I started to feel more comfortable in my own beautiful skin.
 Over time I have ventured out to try different forms of physical activity including boxing and jiu-jitsu which has taught me so much including discipline and patience.
 My goal now is to help others feel comfortable in their own skin by helping them achieve a more blissful, healthy, and productive lifestyle through physical activity.

 Specialties: Strength training, corrective exercise, rehab, motivation, athletic training